cmekik/pyClarion/readme.md

 # Examples

-The `examples/` folder provides some simple examples demonstrating various aspects of using the pyClarion library to assemble and simulate Clarion agents.
+The `examples/` folder provides some simple examples demonstrating various aspects of using the `pyClarion` library to assemble and simulate Clarion agents.

 The recommended reading order is as follows:

-- `free_association.py` - Introduces the basic concepts of the pyClarion library using the example of a very simple free association task.
+- `free_association.py` - Introduces the basic concepts of the `pyClarion` library using the example of a very simple free association task.
 - `lagged_features.py` - Demonstrates how to set up lagged features, which may be useful in various contexts such as recurrent processing and temporal difference learning.
-- `flow_control.py` - An introduction to how pyClarion handles control through the example of using gates to select the mode of reasoning.
+- `flow_control.py` - An introduction to how `pyClarion` handles control through the example of using gates to select the mode of reasoning.
-- `chunk_extraction.py` - An introduction to how pyClarion supports learning processes.
+- `chunk_extraction.py` - An introduction to how `pyClarion` supports learning processes.
 Demonstrates a simple case of learning through chunk extraction.
-- `working_memory.py` - An introduction to more complex modeling using pyClarion.
+- `working_memory.py` - An introduction to more complex modeling using `pyClarion`.
 Demonstrates a simple case of question answering, where the non-action-centered subsystem drives action selection in the action-centered subsystem through working memory.
+- `gradients.py` - An overview of the minimalistic automatic differentiation functionality available in `pyClarion`.
+May be read at any time.

 # Implementation Overview